-Training your dog to shake is a fun trick that strengthens your bond and makes for some adorable meetings.
-This guide will show you how to teach a dog to shake in no time!
+Training your dog to shake is a fun trick that strengthens your bond.
+This guide will show you how to teach a dog to shake in no time.

 Training Guide: How to Teach a Dog to Shake